CISF should develop hybrid security model to train, certify pvt security agencies: Shah | Business

 Keeping in view the ''increasing'' drone threat to industrial units along sea ports and the land border, he asked the CISF to collaborate with agencies like the Defence Research and Development Organisation (DRDO) and the Border Security Force (BSF) to prepare an effective counter-technology against this menace.

-He said the CISF personnel deployed at various airports were also part of ''Operation Ganga'', under which Indians are being evacuated from war-hit Ukraine on special flights.
+He said the CISF personnel deployed at various airports are also part of ''Operation Ganga'', under which Indians are being evacuated from war-hit Ukraine on special flights.

 ''I find the CISF personnel welcoming the Indians with very polite and nice behaviour,'' the home minister said.

-He also urged the CISF to explore ways so that the representation of women personnel in the force could be enhanced.
+He also urged the CISF to explore ways so that the representation of women personnel in the force could be enhanced from the present six per cent to 20 per cent.

 Speaking at the event, CISF Director General (DG) Sheel Vardhan Singh said the force can play a big and important role in the training and certification of the private security agencies in the country, which are currently functioning in an unorganised manner.